sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 9b72574 Add rings for the center of the symmetric group algebras.
 }}}

+=== Tornado branches ===

+Sometimes you might want to share certain features that are not yet in main-sage with a collaborator who is not a developer.
+Suppose these features are in two different branches A and B on trac.
+Then you can create a tornado branch by merging the two.
+Note, that you want to make sure that other developers will not base other code on those, so please label them as tornado branches!
+{{{
+$ git
+}}}

 = Example workflow =

 = Moving a ticket from patches to git =